cavtools/cav/README.md

 # Cav

 NOTE: This is a placeholder readme.
 Cav is still in its early days.
+Don't use this in production.

 Cav is an experimental suite of TypeScript tools for web development with [Deno](https://deno.land).
 It takes a declarative and functional approach to